 In India, visas for study allow a foreign national to study in India for up to five years.
 Just like the Canadian study visa.
-Whilst the duration granted is based upon the length of the course, there is no limit to the amount of consecutive courses of study that can be undertaken under a single grant.
+Whilst the duration granted is based upon the length of the course, there is no limit to the number of consecutive courses of study that can be undertaken under a single grant.

-However, the collective time in India must not exceed the five year maximum.
+However, the collective time in India must not exceed the five-year maximum.
 Study visas issued for less than five years can be extended with the permission of the local FRRO and similarly, the course of study and/or the educational institution may be changed if circumstances are deemed sufficient.

-A study visa is normally valid for a single or multiple entries to India, although it is possible to obtain a permit for further entries if required.
+A study visa is normally valid for single or multiple entries to India, although it is possible to obtain a permit for further entries if required.

 Student Visas: Eligibility

 As part of the application, the details of the course and the place of study must be included.
 In cases where a letter of admission from the educational institution is not available, a provisional student visa will be issued.
-However, admission must be confirmed within a period of three months, otherwise the candidate will not be permitted to remain in India.
+However, admission must be confirmed within a period of three months, otherwise, the candidate will not be permitted to remain in India.

 Immigration law in India does not allow a provisional visa of this kind to be extended.

 Applications must also include a range of other supporting documentation including a current and valid passport from the country of residence, with a minimum of six months validity and at least two blank pages.
-Where applicants will be attending a medical course of study, a letter of approval, or no objection certificate must be obtained from the Ministry of Health in India.
+Where applicants will be attending a medical course of study, a letter of approval or no objection certificate must be obtained from the Ministry of Health in India.

 For applicants attending courses in engineering or at technical institutions in India, a similar authorisation form the Department of Education will be required.

-Student Visas: Spouse and dependent Immigration
+Student Visas: Spouse and Dependent Immigration

 Indian student visas may be granted for up to five years and as such may result in a long-term period of residency in India.